Inside the Project's First Feature-Length Film

 Animals are an intimate part of the human experience.
 We celebrate some in books and art, invite others into our homes, and involve vast numbers in industries producing food, materials, entertainment and experiments.
-The relationship we have with animals can tell us a lot about ourselves, and in the project's first feature-length film Caroline Kraus takes to the road with her dog Henry to explore the areas of human activity that bring other species into our sphere, illuminating what connects us, where we draw lines, and where we appear to be headed together.
+The relationships we have with animals can tell us a lot about ourselves, and in the project's first feature-length film Caroline Kraus takes to the road with her dog Henry to explore the areas of human activity that bring other species into our sphere, illuminating what connects us, where we draw lines, and where we appear to be headed together.

-Through interviews and encounters across America, we learn from farmers and bioethicists, scientists and authors, sociologists and horse trainers, conservationists and hunters, sanctuary founders and wildlife veterinarians.
+Through interviews and encounters across America, we learn from farmers and bioethicists, scientists and authors, sociologists and horse trainers, sanctuary founders, social activists, hunters, zoo and wildlife conservationists, veterinarians and more.

 By taking to the road and engaging with people who work in animal industries as well as consumers and people who defend animals from use, a dialogue emerges around using animals in the best of circumstances and conditions, with caring farmers, thoughtful equestrians, concerned zoo doctors and compassionate research scientists.
 Given the most humane training methods, confinement strategies and killing techniques, we can focus in on the question of whether animal training, confinement and killing still has a place in human society, and weigh the benefits and alternatives.

 In the process, the film offers an engaging and entertaining window into the lives and concerns of other people and other species, and the environments we share.